 - Always maintain independence of thought.

 - Get the balance right between challenge and collaboration.

 - Accept and be comfortable in the fact that you will not understand everything in detail – that is not your role!

 Overall, the vast majority of the NEDs had really enjoyed the experience and felt that it had been beneficial to all parties.
 The organisations they had worked for as a NED benefitted from their experience and the different perspective they could bring to the table; the NEDs themselves benefitted from seeing how other organisations work and how they address the challenges they face; and – if they had a permanent job as well – they were able to bring back their NED learning experiences to help develop strategy and “see things differently”.
 However, as well as these benefits, the NEDs we spoke to also wanted to point out that being a NED is hard work and is not for everybody, so it is important to go into it well prepared and with your eyes open.

-If you are interested in hearing more about what is involved in being a NED or you are considering applying to NED roles, then please contact Keith Butler on 01625 508100.
+Keith Butler is a consultant in our executive search team.
+If you are interested in hearing more about what is involved in being a NED or you are considering applying to NED roles, then please get in touch.